 The 2000 class designation (prior to summer 2017, the class designation was 600) is reserved for professional development for teachers and is designed to help teachers stay current in their fields, meet their recertification needs, and salary advancement goals.
-Classes with the 2000 designation do not require admission to the NDSU Graduate School, and consequently, are not eligible for use on graduate programs of study.
-A bachelor's degree is a prerequisite for registration.
+Classes with the 2000 designation are considered graduate professional-development level.
+These courses do not require admission to the NDSU Graduate School, and consequently, are not eligible for use on graduate programs of study.
+Because they are graduate level, a bachelor's degree is a prerequisite for registration.
 Teachers should verify with their certification/licensing boards and/or school district to ensure professional development courses will meet their individual professional development needs prior to registering.

 Be sure to use your legal name when registering.
 If you have taken a class with NDSU Distance and Continuing Education under a former name (maiden name, etc.), please make note of that in the "Former Name" section provided on the first page of the registration form, otherwise use your current legal name if no change has been made or if you have not taken a class with us before.